Simone-Merengone/GeCar/README.md

 ### Feedback

 I would really appreciate any comments or suggestions for improvement (please, be kind 😊).
-Feel free to contact me!
+Feel free to contact me at simo.merengone@gmail.com with subject GeCar.